microsoft/WhatTheHack/CONTRIBUTING.md

 ## Contribute a New Hack to What The Hack

-You want to author a new hack topic yourself or with a team of others and contribute it to What The Hack.
+You want to author a new hack topic yourself, or with a team of others, and contribute it to What The Hack.

 Please check if there is an existing "Proposal" Issue on the WTH repo to track your new hack.
 Add a comment to the existing issue to let the WTH team know you are working on this contribution.